 The District's permit lists three target fish species for analysis of muscle and liver tissue chemistry: English sole (Parophrys vetulus), hornyhead turbot (Pleuronichthys verticalis), and bigmouth sole (Hippoglossina stomata).
-Whole fish analysis was performed on one species, the Pacific sanddab (Citharichthys sordidus) to allow for comparison of the District's fish tissue data to data from other areas in the SCB.
-These species were selected because they are common demersal fish of the SCB, important to recreational fisheries, and used for other bioaccumulation Muscle tissues were analyzed because they reflect the effects of chronic contaminant exposures and are typically consumed by humans.
-Liver tissues were analyzed because they typically have high lipid content and may accumulate relatively high concentrations of lipid-soluble contaminants have been linked to pathological conditions, and therefore reflect fish health effects.
+Bigmouth sole were not used in this reporting year due to low numbers collected.
+Muscle tissues were analyzed because they reflect the effects of chronic contaminant exposures and are typically consumed by humans.
+Liver tissues were analyzed because they typically have high lipid content and may accumulate relatively high concentrations of lipid-soluble contaminants that have been linked to pathological conditions, and therefore reflect fish health effects.

-Fish were collected during trawl surveys using an otter trawl (described earlier).
-The sampling objective was to collect 10 individuals of each of three target species for muscle and liver tissue analysis at both outfall (T1/T12) and farfield (T11/T13) sites.
-Individual fish were weighed and measured in the field, placed in clean, plastic, resealable bags, and stored on wet ice in insulated coolers.
-Pacific sanddabs were separated into three age classes (0, 1, and 2) based upon centimeter size ranges 5-8, 9-13. and 14-16, respectively.
-Six individuals per size class per haul were collected for compositing in the laboratory.
-All samples were subsequently transferred under custody protocols to the laboratory.
+Fish were collected during trawl surveys using an otter trawl (as described earlier).
+The sampling objective was to collect 10 individuals of each of two target species for muscle and liver tissue analysis at both outfall (T1/T12) and farfield (T11/T13) sites.
+Individual fish were weighed and measured in the field; placed in clean, plastic, resealable bags; and stored on wet ice in insulated coolers.
+All samples were subsequently transferred under chain-of-custody protocols to the laboratory.

-Individual fish were dissected and whole-fish tissues were homogenized using a blender in the laboratory under clean conditions.
-Muscle, liver, and whole fish tissues were analyzed for various parameters listed in Table A-9, including DDT and metabolites, chlorinated pesticides, PCBs (individual congeners), mercury, and lipids using methods consistent with NOAA National Status and Trends (NS&T) protocols (NOAA 1993).
+Individual fish were dissected in the laboratory under clean conditions.
+Muscle and liver tissues were analyzed for various parameters listed in Table A-9, including DDT and metabolites, chlorinated pesticides, PCBs (individual congeners), mercury, and lipids using methods consistent with NOAA National Status and Trends (NS&T) protocols (NOAA 1993).
 Method blanks, analytical quality control samples (duplicates, matrix spikes, and blank spikes), and standard reference materials were prepared and analyzed with each sample batch.
-Mercury was quantified by cold vapor atomic absorption spectrophotometry, organochlorines measured dual column using gas chromatography with an electron capture detector, and lipids were determined gravimetrically.
+Mercury was quantified by cold vapor atomic absorption spectrophotometry, organochlorines were measured using dual column gas chromatography with an electron capture detector, and lipids were determined gravimetrically.
 All concentrations are reported on a wet weight basis.

-Total dichlorodipheynltrichloroethane (tDDT) represents the summed concentrations of o,p'and p,p'- [2,4- and 4,4'-] isomers of DDD, DDE, and DDT and p,p'-DDMU, total polychlorinated biphenyls (tPCB) represents the summed concentrations of 45 congeners, and total chlorinated pesticides (tPest) represents the sum of alpha- and cis-chlordane, cis- and transnonachlor, hexachlorobenzene, aldrin, dieldrin, endrin, gamma-BHC, heptachlor, heptachlor epoxide, and Mirex.
+Total dichlorodipheynltrichloroethane (tDDT) represents the summed concentrations of o,p'and p,p'- [2,4- and 4,4'-] isomers of DDD, DDE, and DDT and p,p'-DDMU, total polychlorinated biphenyls (tPCB) represents the summed concentrations of 45 congeners, and total chlorinated pesticides (tPest) represents the sum of alpha- and cis-chlordane, cisand trans-nonachlor, hexachlorobenzene, aldrin, dieldrin, endrin, gamma-BHC, heptachlor, heptachlor epoxide, and Mirex.
 For summed concentrations, undetected components (i.e., concentrations below the analytical detection limits) were treated as zero.
 When all component concentrations were undetected, the corresponding total concentrations were assumed to be zero.
 Non-detected single analytes (e.g., individual metals) are assigned a value of one-half the detection limit for statistical analysis.